POLICY & ADVOCACY

 Bi-Partisan RISE Act Opens New Doors for Students with Disabilities

-In addition, the bill authorizes increased funding for a technical assistance center that: (1) provides students and families information on disability services available in college and how to access them; and (2) offers college faculty training and resources on best practices to support students with disabilities.
+Training: Authorizes more funding for a technical assistance center, The National Center for College Students with Disabilities (NCCSD), that provides students and families with information about available disability services and offers faculty training and resources on best practices to support students with disabilities

 Tell Congress: Pass the RISE Act

 We need your help!
 Ask your member of Congress to support students with learning and attention issues.

 Thanks to support from generous partners like you, we are able to create programs and resources to support the 1 in 5 individuals with learning and attention issues nationwide.